4

 Each theme is intensively pursued and exhaustively reworked, but nevertheless there is a sensibility that connects them.
 One has only to scan through his Catalogue Raisonné to become aware of the all-pervading melancholy that permeates every theme.
 But it is not the dour Germanic kind, because it is tinged with Italianate hope and renewal and set in a place where Ariadne, Dionysus and Apollo meet.
 De Chirico came to terms with loss of childhood, adolescence and personal bereavement by creating toy-like meta-worlds in which mytho-heroic male phantoms inhabit an equally male dominated landscape made up of phallic canons, artichokes, condottieri, steam trains and statues that memorialise Risorgimento frock coated gentlemen.
 In this meta-world or metaphysical landscape as Guillaume Apollinaire described it, the classical past is retrieved and transmuted into a benign Pythagorean world tinged with autumnal irony and an underlying sense of spatiotemporal discontinuity.

 The Piazza d’Italia series, referred to earlier, in all its numerous manifestation is very much the key to the paternal principle that motivates many of De Chirico’s themes.
-The significance of its iconic narrative and its enigmatic pre-surrealist dream like qualities can only be fully understood by referring to another much more ancient prototype — the Second tragic-style of Pompeian painting (80BC), which is itself probably a development of earlier Etruscan and yet earlier Egyptian tomb iconography (Figs.1-4).
+The significance of its iconic narrative and its enigmatic pre-surrealist dream like qualities can only be fully understood by referring to another much more ancient prototype — the Second tragic-style of Pompeian painting (80BC), which is itself probably a development of earlier Etruscan and yet earlier Egyptian tomb iconography (Figs.1-3).
 To all intents and purposes they all represent, including De Chirico’s modern manifestation, an act of atavistic apotheosis, especially in the case of the latter since his paintings exemplify numerous pictorial interfaces between son and deceased father.
 Compositionally speaking he uses the enigmatic link between metaphysics and perspective to achieve this ancestral reunion, as did the artists in 80BC who created the tragic-style.
 He even re-invokes much of their imagery such as the tholos, as the symbol of memorialisation, dissolution and becoming, the ‘wall’ as a symbolic barrier between physical and metaphysical worlds, the peristyle to indicate deep space and the placing of ex-votos to attract and assuage the divinities alluded to in his paintings.
-In the opening pages of his memoirs he affectionately and proudly described his father as having all the noble and dignified qualities of a nineteenth century gentleman and clearly admired him for being an aristocrat libertarian who chose to contribute to society by working as an architect-engineer.
-His son also admired him for having fought duals with pistols.
-Despite the obvious father son affection that existed between them we are made aware of the reserved manner in which it manifested itself, mainly through a lack of emotional or physical contact or gesture, except that is until a few days before his father’s death.
+In the opening pages of his memoirs he affectionately and proudly described his father

 3